jyao1/openspdm/Doc/SpdmDump.md

    Then the user may use other tool to view the certificate chain, such as `openssl x509 -in cert.der -inform der -noout -text` or `openssl asn1parse -in cert.der -inform der`.

+4. If GET_CAPABILITIES or NEGOTIATE_ALGORITHMS is not sent (e.g. when negotiated state is used or quick PSK path is used), the user need indicate the capabilities and algorithms to dump the rest data.

+   For example, `SpdmDump -r SpdmNegotiatedState.pcap --psk 5465737450736b4461746100 --dhe_secret c7ac17ee29b6a4f84e978223040b7eddff792477a6f7fc0f51faa553fee58175 --req_cap CERT,CHAL,ENCRYPT,MAC,MUT_AUTH,KEY_EX,PSK,ENCAP,HBEAT,KEY_UPD,HANDSHAKE_IN_CLEAR --rsp_cap CACHE,CERT,CHAL,MEAS_SIG,MEAS_FRESH,ENCRYPT,MAC,MUT_AUTH,KEY_EX,PSK_WITH_CONTEXT,ENCAP,HBEAT,KEY_UPD,HANDSHAKE_IN_CLEAR --hash SHA_384 --meas_spec DMTF --meas_hash SHA_512 --asym ECDSA_P384 --req_asym RSAPSS_3072 --dhe SECP_384_R1 --aead AES_256_GCM --key_schedule HMAC_HASH`

-4. By default, SpdmDump only displays SPDM messge.
+5. By default, SpdmDump only displays SPDM messge.
 If you want to dump other application message, you need use `-d`.

    Then you can see the MCTP message, such as: